gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ---
 layout: default
-title:  "Modules And Macros: A Resonable Compromise"
+title:  "Modules And Macros: A Reasonable Compromise"
 date:   2018-05-14 14:00:00 +0500
 categories: modules
 excerpt_separator: <!--more-->
 ---

-# Modules And Macros: A Resonable Compromise
+# Modules And Macros: A Reasonable Compromise

-The debate on whether we should support macro in module has always been very polarized.
-This is a response to the recent reddit post
+The debate on whether we should support macro in modules has always been very polarized.
+This is a response to the recent Reddit post
 [Really think that the macro story in Modules is doing more harm than good](https://www.reddit.com/r/cpp/comments/8j1edf/really_think_that_the_macro_story_in_modules_is/) and the paper [p1052r0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1052r0.html).
 I want to make a small post showing what is possible to do, and how we can solve the need for modular macros and find common ground in this story.

 ## Macros Surviving The Transition

-Modules is not the end of macro.
+Modules are not the end of macros.
 I think modules as currently proposed by the TS (not mixing macro in them) has good interactions with macros for most needs.
 I'll show you what I mean with examples of how we can use.

 The current proposal makes it explicit when macros are included with a module.
 Indeed, it even enforce a separation between preprocessor code and C++ code, and I think this is important to keep our interfaces clean.
 Importing a module with macro will look like this: